quixio/quix-docs/docs/tutorials/predictive-maintenance/get-project.md

 2. Click `+ Create project`.

 3. Give your project a name.
-For example, "Clickstream".
+For example, "3D Printers".

 4. Select `Connect to your own Git repo`, and follow the setup guide for your provider.